Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 Does standard homeowners insurance cover wildfire damage?

 Yes.
 Wildfire is a named peril covered under most standard homeowners insurance policies.
 Your policy will typically pay to rebuild your home's structure, replace personal property, cover other structures on your property, and pay for temporary living expenses while your home is being repaired or rebuilt.
-However, your payout is limited to your coverage amounts — so being underinsured is a real risk, especially given today's elevated construction costs.
+However, your payout is limited to your coverage amounts, so being underinsured is a real risk given today's elevated construction costs.

 Why did my home insurance get cancelled because of wildfire risk?

-Insurers in high-risk areas are non-renewing policies due to mounting wildfire losses, rising reinsurance costs, and updated risk models that show far greater exposure than previously estimated.
-The 2025 LA fires caused $25–$40 billion in insured losses alone, accelerating insurer withdrawals from California's wildland-urban interface zones.
-State Farm, Allstate, Farmers, and others have significantly reduced their California footprints.
-If you've been dropped, California law requires a moratorium on non-renewals in declared disaster areas, and you have options including the FAIR Plan and surplus lines carriers.
+Insurers in high-risk areas are non-renewing policies due to mounting wildfire losses, rising reinsurance costs, and updated risk models showing far greater exposure than previously estimated.
+The 2025 LA fires alone drove approximately $22 billion in paid claims by March 2026, accelerating insurer withdrawals from California's wildland-urban interface zones.
+If you've been dropped, California law requires a one-year moratorium on non-renewals in declared disaster areas, and you have options including the FAIR Plan and surplus lines carriers.

 What mitigation steps can help me keep my home insurance in a fire zone?